websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/managing-site-navigation.md

 ## Using Navigation Menus

 See [Using Navigation Menus](./using-navigation-menus.md) to learn how to create Navigation Menus and deploy them on a page.
-See the [Navigation Menu Widget Reference](./navigation-menu-widget-reference.md) to learn more about how to configure the Navigation Menu widget.
+See the [Configuring Navigation Menus](./configuring-navigation-menus.md) to learn more about how to configure the Navigation Menu widget.

 ## Using the Page Tree